Three Dimensional Design

 Assessment

-Coursework ‘Portfolio’ - 60% of the marks.
+60% of the marks.

 This includes all work produced in Year 10 and the first term of Year 11.
 The coursework component is a body of work created in theme-based projects.
 A coursework unit should include preparatory work and sketchbooks or journals related to the final piece(s).
 All assessment objectives must be met in the coursework as a whole.

-Examination ‘Controlled Test’ - Ten hours - 40% of the marks.
+Ten hours – 40% of the marks.

-Commences in the January of Year 11, students must respond to one starting point provided by the examination board.
+Commences in January of Year 11, students must respond to one starting point provided by the examination board.
 A response to all assessment objectives is required.
 Students will sit a practical examination of ten hours, supervised time at the end of the preparatory period.
 Students must produce a final piece or pieces based upon preparatory studies and research.
-Students will sit a trial examination in Year 10 to
+Students will sit a trial examination in Year 10 to help them prepare for this.

 Students often ask ‘what can I do with 3D Design?’, which is understandable given that design is so intrinsic to our day to day lives, that it is sometimes difficult to see how useful it can be.

-hundreds of career pathways encompassing traditional routes such as fine art and architecture, and more broadly; theatre, arts, crafts, product and 3D design, interior/exterior design, media/TV/music, advertising, graphics, fashion, website/App/gaming visuals, and are potentially very lucrative.
+There is very little of our day to day lives that has not been designed or created.
+There are hundreds of career pathways encompassing traditional routes such as fine art and architecture, and more broadly; theatre, arts, crafts, product and 3D design, interior/exterior design, media/TV/music, advertising, graphics, fashion, website/App/gaming visuals, and are potentially very lucrative.
 In fact, the creative industries have remained one of the few strong areas of growth in this country in recent years.
-Coupled with more
+Coupled with more generic skills that the course develops, such as creative thinking and problem-solving skills, understanding of aesthetics, resilience and effective time management skills.